supshaw6/CrackTheCaseWithCode/README.md

 ## Recording App (for Twilio Voices)

 Hey user!
-The purpose of this app is to have the user:
+The purpose of this app is to have you (the user):

 - Set up a Twilio phone number
 - Be able to record both sides of a phone call (using Twilio Programmable Voices API)